 Using a Third Party

-Third party electronic reporting and whistleblower hotline services are a good step to ensure your company’s reporting procedures are truly anonymous.
-However, it is important to fully understand the extent of these third party services and you should always consult legal counsel to ensure you comply with all whistleblower provisions in SOX.
+Third-party electronic reporting and whistleblower hotline services are useful for ensuring your company’s reporting procedures are truly anonymous.
+However, it is important to fully understand the extent of these third-party services.
+You should consult legal counsel to comply with all whistleblower provisions in SOX.